mobile-tko-logo

 • Plan early.
 Although the traffic control application/acceptance time varies between boroughs, the type of control can also influence the timing for your acceptances, therefore early planning is paramount.

-Moreover, other stipulations and considerations may affect your application such as high traffic-frequency areas and the applied-for control times, as well as TFL bus routes.
+Bear in mind that other stipulations and considerations may affect your application such as high traffic-frequency areas and the applied-for control times, as well as TFL bus routes.
 Although, with a good lead time, the correct communications and guidance, it’s likely that you will secure your first choice filming requirements.

 However, if an authority determines that your chosen location isn’t suitable, for example due to the complexity of the location or whether or not a road must be closed off completely for your type of activities, the fixer may be able to recommend an alternative approach, or even a new filming area.